 Once you choose your machine, it does most of the work for you.
 Your contribution is to use freshly roasted coffee and grind as close as possible to brewing.
 For flat baskets use a medium grind and for cones use a medium-fine grind.
 You have the option of using disposable paper filters or reusable metal mesh.
 Some people prefer the taste of paper filtered coffee while others prefer mesh.
 Paper filters give you easier cleanup while mesh filters mean you don’t have to keep buying filters every time you run out.
 Really it’s just a matter of personal preference.

 Brew the coffee according to the manufacturer’s directions.
 It’s best not to leave the pot on the heating element where the coffee can start to taste scorched: if you want to keep it hot, use a thermos flask.
-There are many great options available in the market and we have made a Best Drip Coffee Maker Collection to choose from.
+There are many great options available in the market and we have picked the best coffee makers among them.
 Have a glance if you are interested in this type of method.

 Pour Over Brewing